MooVC/MooVC/README.md

 The IHostedService from Microsoft.Extensions.Hosting addresses many of the core features offered by IProcessor.
 Two features found absent are the ability to determine the state of the processor and the ability guarantee thread safety.
 It has therefore been decided to retain IProcessor, with the caveat that it will now implement the Microsoft.Extensions.Hosting.IHostedService interface, thereby allowing for processors implementations to be consumed by a more broad range of consumers.
 A new ThreadSafeHostedService has also been added to enable IHostedServices to gain the aforementioned traits of IProcessor, should they be required.
 As there are significant differences between the original and new IProcessor implementations, significant impact on existing code consumers is expected.

+### Null State (Impact: Medium)

+The signatures of a number of serialization extensions have been changed to facilitate the propagation of null values.
+As the previous variants did not explicitly permit null, it has been assumed that a default value should be used and, where not available, an exception thrown.
+Default values will apply to String (Empty) and IEnumerable<T> (new T[0]), with a SerializationException throw for Value<T> as it is not possible to determine the default in this circumstance.

-### Serialization.Clone (Impact: High)
+### Serialization.Clone (Impact: Low)

 The Clone extension was deemed to be very useful, particular on test projects.
 Regretable, the BinaryFormatter used to implement the extension has been marked obsolette and is disabled in ASP.NET apps since Net 5 (see [here](https://docs.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/5.0/binaryformatter-serialization-obsolete)).
 The suggested alternatives provided directly by the framework have proven to be unworkable, producing failures in a wide range of possible serialization scenarios.
 As the MooVC framework is intended to provide functionalities common to all applications, coupling MooVC to a third-party package to restore this feature was deemed to be inappropriate.
 In an effort to facilitate migration, a new Serialization.ICloner interface was added, with a BinaryFormatterCloner provided that offers functionality equal to that of the original Serialization.Clone extension.
 This implementation can be used in the short term, with an eye towards utilizing an alternative long term solution via the same interface.

-### Null State (Impact: Medium)

-The signatures of a number of serialization extensions have been changed to facilitate the propagation of null values.
-As the previous variants did not explicitly permit null, it has been assumed that a default value should be used and, where not available, an exception thrown.
-Default values will apply to String (Empty) and IEnumerable<T> (new T[0]), with a SerializationException throw for Value<T> as it is not possible to determine the default in this circumstance.

 ### Linq.Paging (Impact: Low)